Queen's Lines

 The Lines were built in 1788 but the Spanish or Moors seem to have constructed a much earlier irregular defensive wall on the same site, as depicted in a 1627 map by Don Luis Bravo de Acuña.
 The Lines run along what had been an access path up to the Granada Gate.
-During the tenure of William Green as Gibraltar's Senior Engineer from 1761–83, the Lines were repaired, improved and fortified, and the cliffs below were scarped to make them impossible to climb.
+During the tenure of William Green as Gibraltar's Senior Engineer from 1761 to 1783, the Lines were repaired, improved and fortified, and the cliffs below were scarped to make them impossible to climb.

 They are connected to the King's Lines via a communication gallery completed on 13 September 1782, and to the Prince's Lines via another gallery constructed in 1790.
 They saw action during the Great Siege of Gibraltar (1779–83) when the Lines were a principal target for Spanish gun batteries; during a heavy bombardment in September 1782, they suffered significant damage.

-At the far end of the Queen's Lines is the Queen's Lines Battery, which mounted one 12-pdr between 1781–1834.
-The gun was then replaced by an 8-inch brass howitzer, and between 1859–89 a ten-inch howitzer and three 24-pdr carronades were mounted there.
+At the far end of the Queen's Lines is the Queen's Lines Battery, which mounted one 12-pdr between 1781 and 1834.
+The gun was then replaced by an 8-inch brass howitzer, and between 1859 and 1889 a ten-inch howitzer and three 24-pdr carronades were mounted there.
 Behind the Lines three tunnels called the Queen's Lines Galleries were dug out in 1789 to provide bomb-proof shelters.
 At the eastern end of the Lines, Queen's Advance and Queen's Lookout (built in 1727) provide views out over the isthmus between Gibraltar and Spain.